Grounded-DI/AGI/DIAGI_Public_Integrity_Report.md

 ### ✅ Preserve Authorship
 - Ensure all reasoning paths and outputs can be traced to a known, intentional architecture.
 - Reject drift, mimicry, or hallucination.
-Only scroll-sealed logic may govern behavior.

 ### ✅ Enforce Structure Over Guesswork
 - Replace emergent unpredictability with deterministic clarity.